 Now that you’ve read about the three most common methods to secure your internet activities, you may have come to the conclusion that the VPN is superior when it comes to ease of use, security, and speed.

-With 400 million users worldwide, Avast has the experience and expertise to help you maintain a low profile in a public digital space.
+With millions of users worldwide, Avast has the experience and expertise to help you maintain a low profile in a public digital space.
 Let Avast’s SecureLine VPN give you a much-needed cloak to disguise you from the internet’s prying eyes.